bloomberg/chromium.bb/native_client_sdk/src/doc/reference/pnacl-bitcode-abi.rst

 * ``llvm.sqrt``

   The overloaded ``llvm.sqrt`` intrinsic is only supported for float and double arguments types.
-Unlike the standard LLVM intrinsic, PNaCl guarantees that llvm.sqrt returns a QNaN for values less than -0.0.
+This has the same semantics as the libc sqrt function, returning NaN for values less than -0.0.
+However, this does not set ``errno`` when the result is NaN (see the :ref:`instructions and errno <ir_and_errno>` section).

 * ``llvm.stacksave``
 * ``llvm.stackrestore``